Ted Hurley

-Ted Hurley (born Thaddeus C. Hurley in 1944) is an Irish mathematician specialising in algebra, specifically in group theory, group rings, cryptography, coding theory, and computer algebra.
-Most of his academic career was spent at University College Galway (later renamed National University of Ireland Galway, or simply NUI Galway).
-He was Head of Discipline of Mathematics there from 1996 to 2010.
+Ted Hurley (born Thaddeus C. Hurley on 22 September 1944) is an Irish mathematician and retired university professor specialising in algebra, specifically in group theory, group rings, cryptography, coding theory and computer algebra.
+In 1976, Hurley was a founding member of the Irish Mathematical Society, and he served as its inaugural secretary (1977-1979).

-Education
+Early life and education

-Ted Hurley was born in September 1945 in Tuam, Co.
+Hurley was born and grew up in Tuam, Co.
 Galway, Ireland, to James Hurley and Bridget Walsh.
-He earned his BSc (1965) and MSc (1966) from University College Galway (UCG), also winning the Peel Prize in Geometry and the Sir Joseph Larmor Prize.
-He was awarded a National University of Ireland Travelling Studentship Prize (1966), and was then appointed a Tutorial Research Fellow at Royal Holloway College, University of London, while conducting his doctoral research at nearby Queen Mary College.
-His 1970 thesis on "Representations of Some Relatively Free Groups in Power Series Rings" was done under Karl W. Gruenberg.
+He earned his BSc (1965) and MSc (1966) in mathematical science from University College Galway (UCG, now known at the University of Galway).
+There he won the Peel Prize in Geometry and the Sir Joseph Larmor Prize.
+He earned his PhD (1970) from the University of London for the thesis Representations of Some Relatively Free Groups in Power Series Rings done under Karl W. Gruenberg.

 Career

-Hurley taught at Imperial College in London (1970-1971) and then at the University of Sheffield (1971-1974), before returning to Ireland.
-Hurley was a founding member of the Irish Mathematical Society in 1976, and served as its inaugural secretary (1977-1979).
-After six years on the staff at University College Dublin (UCD), in 1980 he secured a position at his alma mater, University College Galway (later known as the National University of Ireland Galway), from which he officially retired in 2010.
-He was Lecturer in Mathematics there from 1980 to 1988, Associate Professor from 1988 to 1996, and Professor of Mathematics from 1996 on.
-He was also Head of Discipline of Mathematics from 1996 to 2010.
-He has been active in the years since formal retirement, publishing frequently.
+After positions at Imperial College London, the University of Sheffield and University College Dublin (UCD), in 1980 Hurley took up a senior position at University College Galway (later known as the National University of Ireland Galway, and now as University of Galway.
+He was Statutory (Senior) Lecturer in Mathematics at UCG from 1980 to 1988, Associate Professor from 1988 to 1996, and Professor of Mathematics from 1996 on.
+He was Head of the Department of Mathematics from 1996 to 2001 and Head of Discipline from 2001 to 2010 within the School of Mathematics.